gvwilson/thirdbit/src/fiction/santas/index.md

 rolling to dodge a swipe from a statue cat.
 A frisbee,
 an armored slipper:
-something that made a loud *pop!* and scattered glitter over everyone: she pulled one thing after another from her sack to throw at the advancing cat until she crowed,
+something that made a loud *pop!* and scattered glitter over everyone—she pulled one thing after another from her sack to fling at the advancing cat until she crowed,
 "Got it!"
-and tossed a grenade at it.
+and tossed a grenade.

 *Crack!*
 Green foam billowed in all directions,